grafana/tempo/docs/sources/tempo/metrics-generator/service_graphs.md

 Every span that can be paired up to form a request is kept in an in-memory store, until its corresponding pair span is received or the maximum waiting time has passed.
 When either of these conditions are reached, the request is recorded and removed from the local store.

-Each emitted metrics series have the `client` and `server` label corresponding with the service doing the request and the service receiving the request.
+Each emitted metric's series have the `client` and `server` label corresponding with the service doing the request and the service receiving the request.

 ```
   tempo_service_graph_request_total{client="app", server="db", connection_type="database"} 20